vincecampanale/blog/_posts/2017-05-24-learn-rxjs-with-a-button.markdown

 ---
 [ POST UNDER CONSTRUCTION -- READ ON, BUT BEWARE OF CLIFFHANGERS! ]

 Welcome.
 The goal of this post is to teach you the fundamentals of Reactive Extensions for Javascript (RxJS).
-I will only scrape the surface of this very cool library to give you a sense for what you can do with it, but there is so much more to learn.
+I will only scrape the surface of this very cool library to give you a sense of what you can do with it, but there is so much more to learn.

 I'm still getting a grasp on using RxJS in production myself, so if you are reading this with experience and have feedback, please hit me up on Twitter (handle in footer) or email me -- don't hold back!
 If you're completely new to RxJS, don't worry, I have made no assumptions about prior knowledge in this post.